peers/peerjs/docs/api.md

 ### EXPERIMENTAL reliable and large file transfer:

+(CHROME ONLY.
+Firefox has reliable transport built in and reliable transfer is the default option.)
 Simply pass in `reliable: true` when calling `.connect(...)`.
 This module is experimental, temporary, and exists here: https://github.com/michellebu/reliable

 ### connection.peer